reddynew/legal_next/legal_web/app/blog/content/heartbreaking-tragedy.md

 - Isolation from friends and family
 - Lack of timely and accessible legal support

-Veena’s story underlines the urgent need for **awareness, early reporting, and professional legal assistance** to prevent such tragedies.
+Veena’s story underlines the urgent need for **awareness, early reporting, and professional legal assistance**.

 ---